4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- What is binary (exponential) backoff and what problem does it solve?
 			- Collision detection and congestion, introduces random waiting periods for both senders when they detect a collision.
 			- If another collision is detected after waiting i.e, both senders picked the same integer for wait time then the randomized waiting interval is doubled
+		- How would a host know the IP of the first hop router?
+			- RIP routing
 - Ethernet Topologies
 	- Bus
 	- Star